Rent-My-Tent/Rent-My-Tent/README.md

 * What are the risks associated with your solution?
   - We can mitigate the risk that Facebook Marketplace takes over the world!
 * What is the impact of your solution?
 How will it be measured?
-  - The reuse of tents will reduce the production of them; helping save time, money, energy and resources.
+  - The reuse of tents will drive down the production of them; helping save time, money, energy and resources.

 ## Week Three
 Coming soon!